Burlingame, California

-Burlingame (/ˈbɜːrlɪŋɡeɪm/) is a city in San Mateo County, California.
+Burlingame (/ˈbɜːrlɪŋɡeɪm/) is a city in San Mateo County, California, United States.
 It is located on the San Francisco Peninsula and has a significant shoreline on San Francisco Bay.
-The city is named after diplomat Anson Burlingame and is known for its numerous eucalyptus groves, high quality of life, walkable downtown area, and public school system.
+The city is named after diplomat Anson Burlingame.
 As of the 2020 census, the city population was 31,386.

 History

 Burlingame is situated on land previously owned by San Francisco-based merchant William Davis Merry Howard.
 Howard planted many eucalyptus trees on his property and retired to live on the land.
 Howard died in 1856 and the land was sold to William C. Ralston, a prominent banker.
 In 1868, Ralston named the land after his friend Anson Burlingame, the United States Ambassador to China.
 After the 1906 San Francisco earthquake, hundreds of lots in Burlingame were sold to people looking to establish new homes, and the town of Burlingame was incorporated in 1908.
 In 1910, the neighboring town of Easton was annexed and this area is now known as the Easton Addition neighborhood of Burlingame.

 Burlingame refers to itself as the City of Trees due to its over 18,000 public trees within the city.
 In 1908, the Burlingame board of trustees passed an ordinance "prohibiting cutting, injuring, or destroying trees".
 The city also has many parks and eucalyptus groves.

 In 2018, upon the 150th anniversary of the 1868 landmark Burlingame Treaty between the U.S. and China, a new bust of diplomat Anson Burlingame, sculpted by Zhou Limin from China, was unveiled at an international ceremony at the Burlingame Public Library.